quid/s3concurrent/README.md

 ## Optional
 ### local_folder

 Absolute or relative path to the local folder.
 The default value is the current directory that you are in.

 ### prefix

 The folder prefix in S3.
 If your wish to download all the files under folder_a/folder_b in a bucket.
 All you have to do here is to specify the prefix to `folder_a/folder_b`

 ### thread_count

 The number of threads that s3concurrent will use to download the files.
 The default value is 10.

+### max_retry

+The max times for s3copncurrent to retry uploading/downloading a key